AI safety: Research

+In AI safety, local solutions focus on individual AI systems, ensuring they are safe and beneficial, while global solutions seek to implement safety measures for all AI systems across various jurisdictions.

 AI safety governance research ranges from foundational investigations into the potential impacts of AI to specific applications.
 On the foundational side, researchers have argued that AI could transform many aspects of society due to its broad applicability, comparing it to electricity and the steam engine.
 Some work has focused on anticipating specific risks that may arise from these impacts – for example, risks from mass unemployment, weaponization, disinformation, surveillance, and the concentration of power.
 Other work explores underlying risk factors such as the difficulty of monitoring the rapidly evolving AI industry, the availability of AI models, and 'race to the bottom' dynamics.
 Allan Dafoe, the head of longterm governance and strategy at DeepMind has emphasized the dangers of racing and the potential need for cooperation: "it may be close to a necessary and sufficient condition for AI safety and alignment that there be a high degree of caution prior to deploying advanced powerful systems; however, if actors are competing in a domain with large returns to first-movers or relative advantage, then they will be pressured to choose a sub-optimal level of caution".
 A research stream focuses on developing approaches, frameworks, and methods to assess AI accountability, guiding and promoting audits of AI-based systems.
 A key challenge for these approaches is a lack of widely accepted standards, and ambiguity about what the methods would require, as well as a lack of safety culture in the industry.

 Efforts to enhance AI safety include frameworks designed to align AI outputs with ethical guidelines and reduce risks like misuse and data leakage.
-Tools such as Nvidia's Guardrails, Llama Guard, Preamble's customizable guardrails and Claude's Constitution mitigate vulnerabilities like prompt injection and ensure outputs adhere to predefined principles.
+Tools such as Nvidia's Guardrails, Llama Guard, Preamble's customizable guardrails, and Anthropic's "Claude's Constitution" mitigate vulnerabilities like prompt injection and ensure outputs adhere to predefined principles.
 These frameworks are often integrated into AI systems to improve safety and reliability.

 Philosophical perspectives

 The field of AI safety is deeply intertwined with philosophical considerations, particularly in the realm of ethics.
 Deontological ethics, which emphasizes adherence to moral rules, has been proposed as a framework for aligning AI systems with human values.
-Some have suggested that by embedding deontological principles, AI systems can be guided to avoid actions that cause harm, ensuring their operations remain within ethical boundaries, but those suggestions have been questioned, with other alternatives being suggested at more promising.
+Some have suggested that by embedding deontological principles, AI systems can be guided to avoid actions that cause harm, ensuring their operations remain within ethical boundaries, but those suggestions have been questioned, with other alternatives being suggested as more promising.